GWSci/SWAc/doc/getting-started.md

 # Getting Started

-1. Download the executable and test model available from [SWAc](https://groundwater-science.co.uk/SWAc/).
+1. Download the executable and test models available from the [Shop](https://groundwater-science.co.uk/shop/).

-2. Unzip the test model.
+2. Unzip the test models.

 3. Run one of the following commands: